 There’s not much development past Alykes, as the terrain becomes increasingly mountainous.

 The main village in the north is the small port of Agios Nikolaos (not to be confused with the beach of the same name in the south).
-To add to the confusion, it goes by Skinari – which is the name of the cape.
+To add to the confusion, it also goes by Skinari – which is the name of the cape.
 During the summer, ferries leave from this port to the neighbouring island of Kefalonia.
 Public transport doesn’t run this far though so it will only be of use to you if you’re popping over in your car (note that most rentals don’t offer dropoffs on other islands).

 It’s also worth noting that it’s not the last place where you can pick up a boat to the nearby Blue Caves, despite what anyone tells you.